shikokuchuo/secretbase/README.md

 hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.

-Base 64 encoding and decoding of strings, raw vectors and serialized objects.
+Base64 encoding and decoding of strings, raw vectors and serialized objects.

 The SHA-3 Secure Hash Standard was published by the National Institute